 Purpose: Create a cursor, prepare a statement for execution, execute it, and fetch results.

-Syntax: rc cur data nul← [all] SQA.Do con stmt [bind]
+Syntax: rc cu r data nul← [all] SQA.Do con stmt [bind]

-then: rc cur data nul← SQA.Do cur
+then: rc cu r data nul← SQA.Do cur

+rc 0

-cur Name of cursor which was created by the first call to
+cur Name of cursor which was created by the first call to SQA.Do.

-SQA.Do.

 data Output

-nul Although SQA.Do does not support the 'Nulls' option,

-it still returns the empty null result from SQA.Fetch as

-the fourth element of the result.
+nul Although SQA.Do does not support the 'Nulls' option, it still returns the empty null result from SQA.Fetch as the fourth element of the result.

-then make repeated calls to SQA.Do with the cursor name

-as the right argument to fetch following blocks.
+all 1 or elided: fetch all data.
+Use 0 to fetch one block only, then make repeated calls to SQA.Do with the cursor name as the right argument to fetch following blocks.

 con Connection name

 stmt The SQL statement to be executed.

 bind Data for bind variables, if any.

-''' SQA.Do 'C1' 'select from emp'
+Example:

-O C1.S1 Alcott, Scott Sr Programmer 50 ...

-Bee, Charles Sr Programmer 43 ...

-Applegate, Donald Analyst 51 ...
+0 C1.S1 A Be lcott, ee, Cha 'select from emp' Scott Sr Programmer 50 arles Sr Programmer 43 te, Donald Analyst 51

-'''